arcus/NALMS_Not_Another_LMS/README.md

 ### Creating a brand new NALMS project in REDCap

 If you wish to create a fresh, empty version of NALMS (with no pathway forms and no data yet), you can do so by uploading the file `NALMS_skeleton.REDCap.xml`.
+If you're starting a new wave with new pathway names, then you'll want to update the list of options for the `pathway` field first.

 In REDCap, click New Project to start a new project, and then select "Upload a REDCap project XML file (CDISC ODM format)" under "Project creation option:".
 Select `NALMS_skeleton.REDCap.xml`.